 - 25% of businesses will use virtual assistants or chatbot technology.
 (Gartner)

-- 57% of businesses agree that chatbots deliver large ROI with minimal effort.
+- 57% of businesses agree that chatbots deliver a large ROI with minimal effort.
 (Accenture)